jarekb84/Grandus/docs/projects/project-01-establish-core-feedback-loop/epic-01-targeted-expansion-and-resource-setup/story-06-add-visual-feedback-for-selected-hex.md

 ## Story Goal

-Allow the player to click on adjacent, uncontrolled hexes in the Territory View to select them as a potential target.
+Provide clear visual feedback (e.g., highlighting or outlining) when a player selects an adjacent hex.

 ---

 ## Initial Acceptance Criteria (Optional Placeholder)

-*   [Placeholder: Clicking on a hex adjacent to the home base hex registers an input event.]
-*   [Placeholder: Clicking an adjacent, uncontrolled hex updates the game state to mark that hex as the 'selected target'.]
-*   [Placeholder: Clicking the home base hex or an already controlled hex does not change the 'selected target' state (or deselects).]
-*   [Placeholder: Clicking a non-adjacent hex does not change the 'selected target' state.]
+*   [Placeholder: When an adjacent, uncontrolled hex is selected (state from Story 5), its visual representation changes (e.g., border highlight, color tint).]
-*   [Placeholder: Only one hex can be the 'selected target' at a time.]
+*   [Placeholder: Only the currently selected hex shows the selection feedback.]
+*   [Placeholder: If no hex is selected, or a non-selectable hex is clicked, no selection feedback is shown (or existing feedback is removed).]
+*   [Placeholder: The visual feedback is clearly distinguishable.]

 ---

 ## Notes / Context

-*   Focuses on the input handling and state management for selecting a target hex.
+*   Focuses purely on the visual rendering aspect of hex selection.
-*   Visual feedback for selection is handled in Story 6.
-*   Interaction with the `Expand Combat` button is handled in Story 7.
+*   Depends on the selection state logic implemented in Story 5.
 *   This story was derived from Epic '01-Targeted-Expansion-And-Resource-Setup' as part of the initial breakdown.

 ---